A Description of the Appraisal Process

-What goes into an appraisal?A home purchase is the biggest financial decision some people will ever consider.
-It doesn't matter if it's a main residence, a seasonal vacation home or one of many rentals, the purchase of real property is a complex transaction that requires multiple people working in concert to see it through.
+Buying a home can be the largest investment some may ever encounter.
+It doesn't matter if a main residence, a seasonal vacation property or a rental fixer upper, purchasing real property is a detailed transaction that requires multiple parties to make it all happen.

-You're likely to be familiar with the parties having a role in the transaction.
-The real estate agent is the most familiar entity in the transaction.
-Then, the mortgage company provides the financial capital necessary to bankroll the transaction.
-The title company sees to it that all requirements of the sale are completed and that a clear title passes from the seller to the purchaser.
+The majority of the people involved are very familiar.
+The most familiar person in the transaction is the real estate agent.
+Then, the mortgage company provides the financial capital needed to fund the transaction.
+The title company ensures that all aspects of the sale are completed and that a clear title passes from the seller to the purchaser.

-So what party makes sure the value of the property is in line with the purchase price?
+So, what party is responsible for making sure the property is worth the amount being paid?
 This is where the appraiser comes in.
-We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
-A professional Oregon licensed appraiser from Sax & Associates, Inc. will ensure you as an interested party are informed.
+We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+A licensed, certified, professional appraiser from Sax & Associates, Inc. will ensure, you as an interested party, are informed.

-Back at the office, an appraiser employs two or three approaches when determining the value of real property: paired sales analysis and, in the case of a rental property, an income approach.
+Next, after the inspection, we use two or three approaches to determining the value of the property: sales comparison and, in the case of a rental property, an income approach.

-ReconciliationAnalyzing the data from all approaches, the appraiser is then ready to document an estimated market value for the property at hand.
-The estimate of value at the bottom of the appraisal report is not always what's being paid for the property even though it is likely the best indication of what a property could sell for in an open market.
-There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
-But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to put the property on the market again.
-It all comes down to this: An appraiser from Sax & Associates, Inc. will help you attain the most accurate property value, so you can make profitable real estate decisions.
+Examining the data from all approaches, the appraiser is then ready to put down an estimated market value for the subject property.
+The estimate of value on the appraisal report is not always the final sales price even though it is likely the best indication of what a property is worth.
+It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+Here's what it all boils down to, an appraiser from Sax & Associates, Inc. will help you get the most accurate property value, so you can make profitable real estate decisions.